Communication and information retrieval

 How to stay in touch and receive information

 There may be no mobile communication in an emergency.
-If it is, but it’s weak, you can use lightweight versions of many applications (Facebook Lite, Messenger Lite, Google Go, Google Maps Go).
+If it is, but it’s weak, you can use lightweight versions of many applications (Facebook Lite, Google Go, Google Maps Go).
 As a result, they take up less space and run faster, even with poor Internet access.

 You should also install the maps app on your smartphone, which does not need the network.
 For example, mapy.cz, or enable the appropriate feature on Google Maps.
 Note that applications do not automatically download the necessary maps – you must do so in advance.